Ways to Help with Hurricane Relief Efforts

 ITEM COLLECTION

 We know how good churches are at collecting items needed!
 We do encourage in lieu of item collection, please consider a financial donation to those agencies in a position both to purchase the items most needed AND deliver them to affected areas.
-Many areas are reporting they are at capacity in terms of storing donated items but will need to be replenished at a later date.

 VOLUNTEER